-If you suspect sexual assault, contact the police or a sexual assault service, or go to the emergency department of your nearest hospital.
-People who are sexually assaulted while intoxicated may shy away from contacting police or asking for professional help because they feel guilt or shame, or are afraid they will not be believed.
+If you have been sexually assaulted, contact the police or a sexual assault service, or go to the emergency department of your nearest hospital.
+People who have been sexually assaulted while intoxicated may shy away from contacting police or asking for professional help because they feel guilt or shame, or are afraid they will not be believed.

 It is important to remember that drug-assisted sexual assault, like all sexual assault, is a crime.
 The police and associated professionals are there to believe you and help you.
 Seek help even if you can't remember exactly what happened.
 Some drugs used in drink spiking can induce short-term memory loss.